 Despite the harm that can be caused by welding fumes, welding rod manufacturers did not issue warnings about manganese in their products for many years.
 Finally, these companies included cautions on the bottom of cartons or packages holding numerous welding rods.
 This made it unlikely that you would see or understand the risk.
 Welding rod distributors and suppliers may also have hidden the dangers of working with welding rods.

 If you have been injured by welding fumes, you may be able to receive compensation from these companies.
-Please contact us at Brayton Purcell to learn about your legal rights.
+Please contact a welding fumes lawyer at Brayton Purcell to learn about your legal rights.
 We will not charge you a fee to review your claim.
 We have been handling cases involving toxic substances for over 20 years and are proud of our record of helping workers.